|Approximate Salary||$84,481.73 - $102,687.92/year plus CA POST Incentive pay as applicable|

 All potential new hires and employees considered for promotion to management, confidential positions or unrepresented positions will be subject to a background and reference check after contingent job offer is accepted.
 These provisions are subject to change.

 Please visit the County of Solano website, www.jobsatsolanocounty.com, to apply.
 Applications must be submitted through the JobAps system.
 Paper copies of applications are not accepted.
-All additional application materials as requested in the job announcement (degree/transcripts, certificates, DD-214 if applicable, ADA Accommodation Request) must be submitted with the Document Cover Sheet, available on the employment website: http://www.jobaps.com/Solano/sup/doccover.pdf or at the Department of Human Resources’ office, and are due by the final filing date.
+All additional application materials as requested in the job announcement (degree/transcripts, certificates, DD-214 if applicable, ADA Accommodation Request) must be submitted with the Document Cover Sheet, available on the employment website: https://jobapscloud.com/Solano/sup/doccover.pdf or at the Department of Human Resources’ office, and are due by the application review date.

 Previously submitted application materials (i.e. copies of diploma and/or transcripts, etc.) for prior recruitments will not be applied for this recruitment but must be re-submitted for this recruitment.

-College Credits are required for this position.
-All candidates must submit official/unofficial transcripts (verifying the date and degree conferred) by the final filing deadline.
-Candidates who fail to submit their diploma or transcripts by the application review will be disqualified from the recruitment.
+Associate's Degree is required for this position.
+All candidates must submit a copy of their official/unofficial transcripts (verifying the date and degree conferred) by the final filing deadline.
+Candidates who fail to submit their diploma or transcripts by the application review date will be disqualified from the recruitment.

 PLEASE NOTE THE FOLLOWING: Candidates who attended a college or university that is accredited by a foreign or non-U.S. accrediting agency must have their educational units evaluated by an educational evaluation service.
 The result must be submitted to the Human Resources Department no later than the close of the recruitment.
 Please contact the local college or university to learn where this service can be obtained.